dansmyers/ConsultingInTheCommunity/README.md

 - An annotated bibliography summarizing other work related to your REM project.
 - A short critical thinking paper, requiring your to read and evaluate an article.
 - An short in-class integrative learning activity.

+### Planned Schedule of Topics

+Our schedule will be determined ultimately the by needs of our partners and the flow of the semester.
+However, here's a general guide for how I see things breaking down.

+- Early to mid January: Get organized in teams, get in touch with partners, plan for on-campus REM projects.

+- February: Conduct on-campus REM projects, prepare for data collection with partners.

+- Before March 14: Conduct REM session with partners.

+- After returning from Spring Break to end of April: Analyze data and write-up results.

+- End of April: Foundations Summit.

+### Other Important Dates

+- First day of class: January 10
+- Last day of class: April 25
+- Spring break: March 14 to March 20
+- Last day to drop the class: January 24
+- Last day to withdraw without penalty: March 25
+- Fox Day will probably be in the first part of April.
+Everything in April is designed to be flexible, so we can take a day off and adjust the schedule if we need to.

+## The All-Important Grading Section

+### Specs Grading
+Grading for this course will be different from your previous classes.

+Rather than calculating your score as number of points on a 0-100 scale, your grade will be based on attaining **satisfactory** performance on a bundle of assignments.
+This approach is called **Specifications Grading** or **Contract Grading** and it has several advantages over the traditional 0-100 based points system.

+The grading system for this class is simple: **Do all of the required work (described in more detail below) and you get an A**.
+That's it.
+If you fail to complete some items, your grade will be reduced to something less than an A.

 ### Satisfactory Credit